Risk Tolerance Definition

 As we have read above, investors are classified into three broad categories based on how much risk they can take.
 This classification is based on a large number of factors, some of which have been listed above.
-Practically speaking, one or multiple factors concerning an investor could change which might cause his/her risk tolerance to shift from one category to another.
+Practically speaking, one or multiple factors concerning an investor could change, which might cause his/her risk tolerance to shift from one category to another.
 For example, a person might land a high paying job which would cause him to take a higher amount of risk.
-Or, someone who keeps investing in the market regularly might start understanding the workings of the market and become more confident to take higher risk.
+Or, someone who keeps investing in the market regularly might start understanding the workings of the market and become more confident to take higher risks.
 On the other hand, a huge unforeseen medical expense could cause an investor to play it safer with his/her remaining financial assets and accept lower risk.

-Risk Tolerance is a very important concept in the world of investing. investors need to have a clear understanding of how much risk they can take so that they can choose their asset classes appropriately.
+Risk Tolerance is a very important concept in the world of investing.
+Investors need to have a clear understanding of how much risk they can take so that they can choose their asset classes appropriately.
 They need to take into account all the applicable factors to arrive at that decision.

 On the other hand, investment managers need to understand the investors’ risk profile as well so that they can invest their money in assets that they would be comfortable with.
 They need to make sure that they adhere to the investment strategy that they previously communicated to the investors.